kagruber2412/RIntroduction/Programming_Functions.md

 **`{ statement }`**

 - Statements within the curly brace form the function body.
 - Everything between the braces is part of the body of the function.
-Defines what the function does.
+Defines what the function does (and often also determines it's name).

-**`function_name`**

-- The actual name of the function.
-- Stored in the R environment as an object with this name.

 ### Example